Torus shape converted to mesh light (rollover image). Model kindly provided by Lee Perry Smith.

 In situations where conventional light shapes will not suffice, mesh lights are more suitable.
 Mesh lights can be used to create interesting lighting effects that would not be possible any other way.
 For example, effects such as neon lighting or a car light motion trail effect can be achieved more easily with mesh lights.

 As well as the settings that are common to all lights, the Mesh light also has the following input.

 Connect a polygon mesh to this parameter to create a mesh light.

 You can see that even with Diffuse samples = 16, emission is noisier than a Mesh light with Diffuse samples = 2.

-In the example below, Diffuse samples has been increased to ten to get a clean result using only Emission in the scene.
-With mesh light the scene only requires three Diffuse samples.
+In the example below, Diffuse samples have been increased to ten to get a clean result using only Emission in the scene.
+With mesh light, the scene only requires three Diffuse samples.